vanakenm/blog/_posts/2015-07-06-advices-to-young-developers.md

 ---
 layout: post
-title:  "Some advices to starting developers"
+title:  "Some advices to new developers"
 date:   2015-07-06 14:00:20
 ---